Before you start

-- Do not try to service, repair, or modify the Glowforge unit
+- Do not try to service, repair, or modify the Glowforge.

-- Never try to access the wiring of the Glowforge unit
+- Never try to access the wiring of the Glowforge.

-- Do not open the power supply or any other sealed portion of the Glowforge unit
+- Do not open the power supply or any other sealed portion of the Glowforge.

-- If the Glowforge unit is damaged, unplug the power cord and contact firstname.lastname@example.org immediately
+- If the Glowforge is damaged, unplug the power cord and contact Glowforge Support immediately.

 - The power cord is intended to serve as the disconnect device.
 Make sure the outlet is near the equipment and easily accessible, so you can unplug the unit if needed.

-- The maximum rating of the circuit breaker, also know as an over-current protective device, on this circuit feeding the outlet should be 15 amps.
+- The maximum rating of the circuit breaker (also known as an over-current protective device) on the circuit feeding the outlet should be 15 amps.

 - Do not put anything inside the Glowforge printer that is not laser-compatible, even if you do not intend to cut or engrave it.
 Learn more about laser-compatible materials below.

-- Clean out leftover bits inside the Glowforge unit when it builds up.
+- Clean out leftover bits inside the Glowforge when it builds up.
 (See “Cleaning”)

-- Do not place things on top of the Glowforge unit.
+- Do not place things on top of the Glowforge.
 Do not store things that can catch fire above it.

-- Do not store sources of flammable vapors like paint, acetone, gasoline, or alcohol in the same room as your Glowforge unit.
+- Do not store sources of flammable vapors like paint, acetone, gasoline, or alcohol in the same room as your Glowforge.
 Flammable vapors could be ignited during operation.